0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 The collection path is where the logs will actually live on the VM and remember that the path was "C:\ProgramData\failed_rdp.log" that we will add here.
 Be sure that the path is correct or the logs will not be collected correctly.
 <p align="center"><img src="https://i.imgur.com/DqVb7o9.png" height="50%" width="50%" alt="collection path"/></p>

-Here will create your custom name and a description of what the log will do.
+Here we'll create your custom name and a description of what the log will do.
 An example here could be "Log will gather details about the location and users that failed to login into RDP".
 <p align="center"><img src="https://i.imgur.com/AzEEZS9.png" height="50%" width="50%" alt="details for log"/></p>

 Review + Create will be the final steps here for the custom log and it gives you an overview of what you've just created in case you want to go back and make adjustments or necessary changes.
 <p align="center"><img src="https://i.imgur.com/hOtyCXB.png" height="50%" width="50%" alt="review + create custom log"/></p>

 ## Utilize KQL Kusto Query
-Since the custom log have been established, we can go to 'Logs' on the left pane and we will enter "FAILED_RDP_WITH_GEO_CL" in the Kusto Query Language (KQL) field.
+Since the custom log has been established, we can go to 'Logs' on the left pane and we will enter "FAILED_RDP_WITH_GEO_CL" in the Kusto Query Language (KQL) field.

 A Kusto query is a read-only request to process data and return results.
 The request is stated in plain text, using a data-flow model that is easy to read, author, and automate.
 Kusto queries are made of one or more query statements. (learn more <a hre="https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/"here</a>)